Donate Sponsor

 I am emigrating or moving across the country.
 Should I rehome my cat?

-Moving home is a big life change and if you have cats, you might be wondering if you need to rehome them.
-If you’re moving away from home, there are extra measures you can take to ensure they are as comfortable as possible.
+Moving home is a big life change, and if you have a cat, you might be wondering if you need to rehome them.
+If you’re moving home, there are extra measures you can take to ensure your cat is as comfortable as possible.

 • Use pheromone sprays to keep them calm

-• Try to keep your routine such as feeding times the same when packing
+• Try to keep your routine, such as keeping feeding times the same when packing

 • Create a cat-safe zone in your current home and your new home